 The 10 BEST Watches Under $250

-Many consider the SKX007 to be the best value in watch making period.
-It’s not hard to see why.
+Many consider the SKX007 to be the best value in watchmaking period.
+It’s not hard to see why it belongs to the best watches available under $250.
 The Seiko Diver line goes back many years with the 150m, 200m, 300m, 600m and even 1000m models, all gaining an admirable reputation for ruggedness and longevity.
 The history of the 007 can be traced back to 1965 with the introduction of the first mechanical Seiko diver, 6217-8000.
 Over the years, more and more variations were produced that led to the creation of the iconic 007.

 - Case: round Stainless Steel with 200m water resistance